Chisom83/Sports-Sales-Analysis/README.md

 - Link to dashboard

 ### Conclusion
-Sports Sales stores is performing well but their is room for more growth.
-By leveraging social media, targeted marketing, regional expansion, and product bundling, the store can significantly boost sales and profitability.
-Implementing these will help maximize revenue and optimize decision-making that will boost sales and growth to a great percentage
+Sports Sales stores are performing well but their is room for more growth.
+By focusing on regional expansion, age trageting marketing, inventory planning the business can significantly improve sales and profitability.
+These actionable insights will drive smarter decisions, increase customer engagement and support long-term success.